k1lly0u/RustEdit-Unity/README.md

 # RustEdit-Unity
 Basic Unity based map editor for Rust made for Snowballfred

+Made in Unity 2019.2.0f1

+Requires that you have the EditorCoroutines package installed from the package manager (https://docs.unity3d.com/Packages/com.unity.editorcoroutines@0.0/manual/index.html)

 The editor runs in edit mode of Unity.
 Attempting to run in play mode will only force a reload of the asset bundles.

 To get started select the "WorldManager" object in the hierarchy.